Hagia Sophia: Wisdom of God

 More than 10,000 people worked on the building of Hagia Sophia.
 When it was finished, Justinian is said to have exclaimed, “Solomon, I have outdone thee!”
 The superficies of the interior are over 23,000 square feet.
 Passing through two vast porticoes there is a huge vault some 186 feet high and 100 feet wide.
 The huge central dome, 107 feet across and set on four sturdy piers over the square central area, is flanked by a number of smaller domes.
 This Byzantine style of church architecture was widely copied, especially in Italy and the Balkans.

 Hagia Sophia became a mosque after the fall of Constantinople.
 Sultan Mehmet II had a soldier flogged for trying to break up a mosaic in the Church of Holy Wisdom.
-The temple dedicated to Holy Wisdom is now a museum.
+The temple dedicated to Holy Wisdom had been a museum for a long time, and recently was made a mosque again.

 The Church of Saint Sophia at the Mother of All Cities of Rus’